-Retail Management and Retail POS Software
+Retail Management and POS Software

 NCR Counterpoint includes robust inventory management, touchscreen point of sale, built-in customer loyalty, automated purchasing, and configurable reporting capabilities.